Beebeeoii/snap-solve-sudoku/UPCOMING_FEATURES.md

 ## History

-- [ ] Enable option to sync history to database
+- [ ] Implement option to sync history to database
+- [ ] Implement searching and filtering of history entries
 - [ ] Implement deletion of history entries
 - [ ] Implement adding/editing of notes to history entries

+## Details

+- [ ] Including more details to the page like
+  - Entry Unique ID
+  - Processed picture
+  - OCR's % confidence and average confidence

 ## Sudoku Board